JGO324/course-storymap/README.md

 ```

-This is all I need to do to create this story map and some css to manipulate the layout of the parallax.
+This is all I need to do to create this story map in different div elements in the layout and some css to manipulate the layout of the parallax.

 I want to Thanks Boyd for this courses so I can improve my skills.